ololoepepe/DDDoS/README.md

 # Configurable Denial-Of-Service prevention library

-The extra "D" means it is better than the `ddos` package.
+The extra D means it is better than the ddos package.

 ## Example